QiupingLiGATech/Leetcode-Python/0268_Missing_Numbers.md

 Arithmetic Series Summation:  When you add all the terms in an arithmetic sequence together, it forms an arithmetic series.
 The sum of the first n terms is calculated using the formula: Sum=(a1+an)*n/2

+Use the above sum and subtract the sum of the given num, we shall be able to find the missing number.

 ## Python Code

 ```Python